hoofdaphobia/votingblockchain/README.md

     * Who they’re voting for
 * Blockchain data structure
   * Implemented using Doubly Linked Lists (normal linked list?)
-  * Definitely some sort of linked list
   * What are we gonna store
-    * Custom vote class
+    * Custom vote class (stored as Merkle Tree)
+    * A cryptographic hash of the previous block
-    * Voter IDs
+    * Voter IDs (part of vote class)
 * Hashing (verification)
   * SHA 256
 * Web communication (multiple instances of the chain):